Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 ## Archive Applications

 Applications that should no longer collect traces, but are wanted for historical purposes, can be archived.
-Archiving an application maintains the integrity of application data, such as traces and libraries, but essentially turn the application to an "off" status.
+Archiving an application maintains the integrity of application data, such as traces and libraries, but essentially turns the application "off".

-When an application is archived, the agent is informed of the application status.
-It no longer sends traces to the Contrast application.
+When an application is archived, the agent is informed of the application status and no longer sends traces to the Contrast application.
 Archived applications also improve your overall portfolio score, as they don't count against the total score.

-A small grey box appear to the right of the application name when it's in an archived state.
+A small gray box appears to the right of the application name when it's in an archived state.
 By default, these applications don't show up in the **Applications** grid.
-However, you can check the **Show Archived** option to view and interact with an archived application.
+However, you can check the **Show Archived** option in **Advanced Settings** to view and interact with an archived application.

 <a href="assets/images/Archived_App.png" rel="lightbox" title="Example Archived Application"><img class="thumbnail" src="assets/images/Archived_App.png"/></a>